 See how voters are siding on other popular political issues...

 Last answered 2 years ago

-Distribution of answers submitted by America.
+Distribution of answers submitted by American voters.

 Yes, public officials should participate in the exchanges so they can experience first hand how the exchanges work